 Our Chairs, including Wide, Over-sized Chairs, for Heavy Use

 Shown below is an oversize chair in our 40" base width (47" at the outsides of the flaired-out armtops), in our Virginia model.
-We also make heavy-duty chairs in our California, and Maryland designs, in this size and also in 28", 31", and 34" base widths (a few inches wider in the Custom 05 model).
-Any of these can be made either in the 31" overall height or in a 33" height, as well as with any of our other options, including a wide fabric selection or a fabric you provide, and in a variety of wood finishes, as shown on our home page.
-The finish shown below is our medium russet.
+We also make heavy-duty chairs in our Florida, California, and New Jersey designs, in this size and also in 28", 31", and 34" base widths (a few inches wider in the Custom 05 model).
+Any of these can be made with higher backs and in different heights off the floor as well as with any of our other options, including a huge fabric selection, and in a variety of wood stains, as shown on our home page.
+The stain shown below is our medium russet.

 This over-size chair is far wider than almost anybody needs for normal seating for one person, but it can serve other purposes as well: (1) a cozy chair for two -- two adults who don't mind (or enjoy) being in contact with each other (see picture below), or for two agreeable small children, or for an adult and a child, or an adult and a pet, (2) a place where a child can sit and have a play area on the same surface, or (3) a loungey chair in which somebody can turn, stretch out and really relax (with extra pillows against one back corner?).
 Note that, if you want to put pillows at a back corner for leaning against, the arms of the California model and Maryland model are higher and harder than the Virginia model's arms, and thus could provide more upright support when you lean against them.

-This width is found on our price sheet under the heading of 40" chair, referring to the width at the outsides of the wood legs.
+This extra-wide chair option is found in our price lists under the heading of 40" chair, referring to the width at the outsides of the wood legs.
 The width of the cushions is 36".
 The actual overall width at the tops of the arms is 47" with the Virginia model arms (shown), or 40" or 44" on the other two models, depending on whether or not you choose the arm padding.

 If the "barely enough for two" size of a seat means that two people will touch each other, well ....